 As CEP’s recent data analysis shows, nonprofits want to be having conversations about recession planning with their foundation funders, but such discussions aren’t happening.
 The current public health crisis and resulting economic impact only magnifies the need for funders to communicate effectively with their grantees.

-The situation is quickly evolving and there is still much uncertainty, but there is much to be done for funders and nonprofits alike to plan for potential challenges as best as they can.
+The situation is quickly evolving and there is still plenty of uncertainty, but there is much that funders and nonprofits alike can do to plan for potential challenges as best as they can.
 The time is now for funders to initiate the transparent and honest conversations necessary to ensure that grantee organizations are prepared to weather a change in the economic winds that may be arriving sooner than anticipated.

 Ethan McCoy is senior writer, development and communications, at CEP.